 Competencies of an SAP BASIS professional

-SAP BASIS experts come under a number of guises; with titles like SAP BASIS Administrator, SAP BASIS Consultant, or SAP BASIS Architect, there are various ways to advertise or source a professional to assist with BASIS administration.
+SAP Business Application Software Integrated Solution experts come under a number of guises; with titles like SAP BASIS Administrator, SAP BASIS Consultant, or SAP BASIS Architect, there are various ways to advertise or source a professional to assist with BASIS administration.
 Moreover, SAP offers official certifications for various levels of expertise, creating legible industry benchmarks for companies.
 Although not necessarily essential for obtaining BASIS jobs, they are a useful way to assess a professional has the skills an organisation requires.

 In general, a BASIS professional should have the following essential skills and competencies: